ismaelgo97/pong/README.md

 Small pong game to try a new library I was using.

-Space to start, w/s for p1 and up and down arror for p2.
+Space to start, w/s for p1 and up and down arrow for p2.